“You didn’t fail the diet, but the diet failed you.”

 7. Build your “Bubble”

 It is so easy to get trapped into the diet culture mentality when you’re completely surrounded by its false hopes and promises.
 Friends who lost weight on keto, family commenting on your body (or their own bodies), social media influencers promising drastic results.
 If you want to improve your relationship with food and your body, it is imperative that you build yourself a supportive, non-toxic bubble.
 Start with your social media.
 Delete or mute anyone that makes you feel bad about yourself.
-Start following influencers who are body positive, who live in bodies similar to yours, who are anti-diet dietitians, etc.
+Start following influencers who are body positive, who live in bodies similar to yours, who are anti-diet dietitians, etc. Check our some of our favorite accounts below!

 Next, now this can be tricky, is to start setting boundaries with your family and friends.
 Let them know that you’re not interested in engaging in diet talk.
 Tell them straight up, or change the subject, or just walk away.
 For those close to you, let them know that your body is not up for discussion.